Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 <!--
-%  - add to reference: Nissenbaum, H. (2009).
-Privacy in context: Technology, policy, and the integrity of social life.
-Stanford University Press.
 % - Rayid: "check Initially, assume the organization is on the outer frontier." ... what does this mean?
 % - some references appear with n.d. in the compiled markdown
 % - Julia: on Research Data Centers, add a line how the new envisioned ADRF would allow more replicability/reproducibility and access toothers but researchers? (industry, non-profit, government) for whom current RDCs are too hard to jump through hoops?